alemart/speedy-vision/README.md

 `Speedy.Matrix(rows: number, columns: number, entries?: number[]): SpeedyMatrix`

+`Speedy.Matrix(expr: SpeedyMatrixExpr): SpeedyMatrix`

-Create a new matrix with the specified entries.
+First form: create a new matrix with the specified size and entries.

+Second form: synchronously evaluate a matrix expression and store the result in a new matrix.

 ###### Arguments

 * `rows: number`.
 The number of rows of the matrix.
 * `columns: number, optional`.
 The number of columns of the matrix.
 If not specified, it will be set to `rows` (i.e., you'll get a square matrix).
 * `entries: number[], optional`.
 The elements of the matrix in column-major format.
 The length of this array must be `rows * columns`.
+* `expr: SpeedyMatrixExpr`.
+The matrix expression to be evaluated.

 ###### Returns

-A new `SpeedyMatrix` with the specified entries.
+A new `SpeedyMatrix`.

 ###### Example